stravos97/java-documentation-notes/02-oop/07-solid-principles.md

     Product <|-- DigitalProduct
     ShoppingCart --> Product : works with any Product

-    note for Product "All subclasses must implement<br/>these methods consistently" note for ShoppingCart "Can use PhysicalProduct or<br/>DigitalProduct interchangeably<br/>without breaking"
+    note for Product "All subclasses must implement\nthese methods consistently" note for ShoppingCart "Can use PhysicalProduct or\nDigitalProduct interchangeably\nwithout breaking"
 ```

 ### How LSP Enables Seamless Cart Operations